Prosciutto Wrapped Asparagus Recipe

 It is best to arrange the wrapped asparagus spears on a lined baking sheet, leaving plenty of room between the spears.
 At the time I made this recipe, I was out of lining so I had more clean up than if I had used a liner on the baking sheet.
 Use a second pan or work in batches, if necessary.
 I like to brush each spear with olive oil and season with freshly cracked black pepper, to taste.
 (Avoid adding excess salt because the prosciutto is naturally salty).
 Please note this step is not necessary, but something I think adds a little more flavor to the asparagus spears.

-Place baking pan with the prosciutto wrapped asparagus spears in the oven broiler and cook for about 4-5 minutes.
-Remove pan from oven and carefully turn each spear before placing the pan back under the broiler.
+Place baking pan with the prosciutto-wrapped asparagus spears in the oven broiler and cook for about 4-5 minutes.
+Remove the pan from the oven and carefully turn each spear before placing the pan back under the broiler.
 Broil for another 2 or 3 minutes, or until the prosciutto is crispy and the asparagus is tender.
 You want to be careful not to overcook as the asparagus spears will become mushy if overcooked.

 Bonus Flavor Tip!